Roofing’s Most Common Questions

 COMMON ROOFING PROBLEMS

 Walls and floors are important for a comfortable home, but your roof is the star of the show when it comes to keeping your family shielded from severe weather.
 Let local Baton Rouge roofing pro answer any of your roofing’s most common questions.
 Unfortunately, many people forget to care for their roof, because it is a part of the house they can’t easily see.
 You are not likely to notice if something is damaged because of wear and tear from the elements.
 There are five common roofing problems your roofer sees on a regular basis, from Hammond, Baton Rouge over to Covington these hold true.
 All of these roofing issues start as minor roofing concerns, but before you know it, they become major roofing problems.

 The climate in the greater Baton Rouge and Louisiana areas can make the roofing process problematic.
 Some issues may require only a simple roof repair, but others can be costly.
 To handle these regional problems, you need to hire a local roofer familiar with avoiding these common mistakes.

 Below Are 5 Common Louisiana Roofing Problems

-All Louisiana new roofs started off as a wooden frame, with wood panels attached to hold its structure.
+All Louisiana’s new roofs started off as a wooden frame, with wood panels attached to hold its structure.
 Of course, wood can’t keep moisture out of your home, so the entire surface of your roof is covered with shingles.
 When your shingles start to curl, become damaged, or fall off altogether, rainwater can get in.
 Many roofing problems in Louisiana start of as improper ventilation or poor roofing installation.
 These causes rot in the wood, and it can lead to other problems like mildew, mold, and a leaky roof getting on your ceilings.